PGWelch/speedregions/docs-pandoc.md

 	  }
 	}

+This file has two sections - (1) the array called *rules*, which contains a single speed rule and (2) the object geoJson, which must always be a [geoJson feature collection](http://geojson.org/geojson-spec.html#feature-collection-objects).
-This file defines a region around the city of Valleta, in Malta and a rule which applies to the Graphhopper car flag encoder (i.e. the speed profile for cars) and slows down speeds by 30% (multiplier = 0.7) within Valleta.
+This feature collection contains a single feature which defines a region around the city of Valleta, in Malta.
+The single speed rule applies to the Graphhopper car flag encoder (i.e. the speed profile for cars) and slows down speeds by 30% (multiplier = 0.7) within Valleta.
+The *regionType* field links the Valleta geoJson feature with the speed rule - so different speed rules can be applied to the same geographic region (for example, different speed rules for a truck or motorbike).

-## Compiled vs uncompiled
+## Compiled vs uncompiled files
 An uncompiled file is called 'uncompiled' because the SpeedRegions library still needs to build a spatial lookup (a kind of map) which stores the geographic regions in a data structure optimised for querying the region a road sits within.
-Building this spatial lookup can be slow - e.g. a couple of minutes just for the United Kingdom dependent on accuracy.
+Building this spatial lookup can be slow and take a similar amount of time to building the graph - e.g. a couple of minutes just for the United Kingdom dependent on accuracy.
 As speed rules will change often (e.g. make a road type a little faster or slower) but the geographic regions won't change as often, we support pre-compiling this spatial tree before using it in Graphhopper.
 You can therefore compile the spatial tree once and then quickly modify the speed rules in the compiled file without having to recompile the tree.

 ## Types of JSON text file
-SpeedRegions can use several different types of JSON text files:
+When building the Graphhopper graph, you can give SpeedRegions one of two different types of JSON text files:

 1. **UncompiledSpeedRules**.
 A JSON text file containing the speed rules and GeoJSON feature collection.
 1. **CompiledSpeedRules**.
 A JSON text file containing the speed rules and the built spatial tree.

+To help manipulate these files, we have a command line tools project.
+The command line tools loads and saves the following JSON file types:

 1. **FeatureCollection**.
-A GeoJSON text file containing a single feature collection.
+A GeoJSON text file containing a single feature collection object.
 1. **CompiledTree**.
 A JSON text file the containing built spatial tree.

 You can use the command line tools to build the *CompiledTree* file from a *FeatureCollection* file.
-You build this tree once and then place it into a *CompiledSpeedRules* file.
+You build this tree once (and once only), then place it into a *CompiledSpeedRules* file.
-You then tweak the speed rules in the *CompiledSpeedRules* as you like, without rebuilding the tree again.
+You can then tweak the speed rules in the *CompiledSpeedRules* as you like, without rebuilding the tree again.
+Alternatively if you don't mind the extra time taken to rebuild the spatial tree when you're building the Graphhopper graph, you can just use the *UncompiledSpeedRules* file as input without bothering with the other file types.

 This is an example *CompiledSpeedRules* file: